 "We believed that we could have a 4-team playoff, while maintaining everything that is great about college football's regular season." - BH— CFB Playoff (@CFBPlayoff) April 24, 2013

-From an editorial Hancock wrote in USA Today - the paper that provides the Coaches Poll that the BCS used in its rankings - in 2010, which Spencer Hall panned line-by-line at the time.
+Let's look at an editorial Hancock wrote in USA Today - the paper that provides the Coaches Poll that the BCS used in its rankings - in 2010, which Spencer Hall panned line-by-line at the time.
 In it, Hancock said a playoff would ruin college football's regular season:

 College football has the best regular season of any sport, and the lack of a playoff is one big reason why.
 Millions of football fans this year tuned in to watch the season-opening game between Boise State and Virginia Tech because there was so much on the line —starting early in September.